Salamis Tablet: Numerical representations

-As with an abacus, pebbles represent small numbers (generally between zero and four) and a system of lines serves to group them by powers of ten.
-A pebble between the lines represents half the value of a pebble on the line above it.
-So a pebble on the first line represents a 1; above the first line is a 5; second line is 10; above the second line is 50; etc.

-The vertical line divides positive and negative portions of the Salamis Tablet.
-Pebbles on the right side of the vertical line represent positive digits and those on the left side of the line represent negative digits.

-A complete number is composed of various pebbles on lines and spaces, both on the positive and negative sides.
-For example, the number 4 might be represented as a pebble above the right side of the first line plus a pebble on the left side of the first line; the pebble on the right side lies between the first and second lines so it counts as a +5, whereas the pebble on the left side of the first line represents a −1, so the two pebbles together represent +4.
-Likewise, the number 90 might be represented as a pebble on the right side of the third line plus a pebble on the left side of the second line.
-Note that this way of representing integers corresponds to the set-theoretic (or foundational) construction of the integers as ordered pairs of natural numbers.
-(Cf. balanced ternary.)
+As with other counting boards and abaci, each counter represents one unit of a magnitude determined by position.
+The precise interpretation of counters and methods used with the tablet is unknown, but it is possible that use was similar to medieval European counting boards in which counters on the lines represented powers of ten and counters between the lines represented 5 times the previous line.

+Retired engineer and high school teacher Stephen Stephenson (1942–2022) speculated that counters placed on either side of the dividing line might represent positive and negative quantities, and that the smaller area at the "top" (as shown in the picture above) of the tablet might represent the exponent of a floating-point number, with the larger area at the "bottom" representing the mantissa.

 Calculations

 On this board, physical markers (indicators) were placed on the various rows or columns that represented different values.
 The indicators were not physically attached to the board.

 On the tablet Greek numbers are represented.
 Already in the Ionian time period number systems were responsible for the written use, which became necessary because of the expanding commercial activity.

 Two different number systems were developed, the older Attic or Herodian number system and the younger, Milesian system.

 The two number systems differed in their use: the Attic predominantly served the commercial life for the adjustment of funds and goods data as well as for the designation of the columns on the abacus.
 For written calculations the Attic numeral system was unsuitable.
 The Milesian number system, with which one likewise assigned numbers to letters of the alphabet, was better suited for scientific mathematics.
 For example, Archimedes and Diophantus used the Milesian system.

 The Greek writer Herodotus (485–425 BC) reports in his travels through Egypt that the Egyptians calculated from right to left, contrary to the Greek custom of left to right.
 This may refer to moving pebbles on the counting board.